26 Jul 2023

-However, Track One requests require significant additional fees ($2,000 for small entity; $4,000 for large entity).
-So this option is usually reserved for the highest-priority applications.
+However, Track One requests require significant additional fees (currently $1,680 for small entity; $4,200 for large entity).
+So, this option is usually reserved for important applications.

 Under the PCT, patent applications must meet the requirement for unity of invention, or else the applicant may need to pay additional search fees.

 Here’s how the requirement for unity of invention is defined under patent law: “An international and a national stage application shall relate to one invention only or to a group of inventions so linked as to form a single general inventive concept… Where a group of inventions is claimed in an application, the requirement of unity of invention shall be fulfilled only when there is a technical relationship among those inventions involving one or more of the same or corresponding special technical features.”

 An NS application would be examined for unity of invention under the same (WIPO) standards as the PCT application.

 If the PCT examiner finds a lack of unity in your application, you could get a different result in the United States by filing a BC.
 This is because a BC would be examined under U.S. restriction rules instead.